Trains from Berlin to Paris

 When are trains the most crowded?

-Trains departing from Berlin to Paris tend to have the most passangers on Monday.
-With higher demand ticket prices also tend to be higher on Monday.
-If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Wednesday as the least number of people tend to travel then.
+Trains departing from Berlin to Paris tend to have the most passengers on Wednesday.
+With higher demand ticket prices also tend to be higher on Wednesday.
+If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Saturday as the least number of people tend to travel then.